 What can individual schools do?

 A more relevant question might be, ‘Is there anything individual schools can legally do?’
-If schools start tipping the scales in the male candidate’s favour during the interview process there would, quite rightly, be uproar.
+If schools start tipping the scales in the male candidate’s favor during the interview process there would, quite rightly, be uproar.
 Just look at the trouble politicians get into when trying to recruit more female members of parliament through ‘women only lists’ for elections.
 But there are some practical steps your school can take to help promote men in primary schools:

 Get more dads involved in the school: with changing working patterns there are more men available to take on the supportive roles in the classroom that have traditionally been the domain of mothers; hearing readers, working with groups and accompanying school trips for example.